Introduction to Workplace Laws

 - Holding back important information or providing wrong information tenaciously.

-- Causing unnecessary pressure on a particular person by assigning heavy workload to them even when other workers are free.
+- Causing unnecessary pressure on a particular person by assigning a heavy workload to them even when other workers are free.

-- Making an employee sit idle without any work, this becomes a reason of mental pressure and tension on a worker.
-This way is often employed by companies to make their employees surrender for voluntary retirement schemes.
+- Making an employee sit idle without any work becomes a reason for mental pressure and tension on a worker.
+Companies often employed this method to make their employees surrender to voluntary retirement schemes.

 - Ridiculing one’s opinions and ideas.

-- Holding back deserved leaves, promotions, and training. blocking applications for training, leave or promotion
+- Holding back deserved leaves, promotions, and training. blocking applications for training, leave, or promotion.

 “Article 14 states everyone should be equal before the law.
 Article 15 specifically says the state should not discriminate against citizens, and article 16 extends a right of “equality of opportunity” for employment or appointment under the state.”
 (Source: Wikipedia, Indian Labor laws).
-Thus if you are facing discrimination at the workplace then you may file the case against the company for violating the fundamental right to equality.
+Thus if you are facing discrimination at the workplace then you may file a case against the company for violating the fundamental right to equality.

 No Proper Pay